How to defend against ACH fraud

 Boost your tech defenses.

 On the macro level, you’ll want to update every employee’s antivirus software regularly to help block malware and spam.
-On the micro level, you can require multifactor authentication for all ACH payments.
+On the micro level, implement multifactor authentication for all ACH payments.
 For an extra layer of security, ask your Truist relationship manager about a Universal Payment Identification Code (UPIC), an account number alias you can distribute to your partners.

 Talk to Truist.